scloud19/SECipedia/Linux/Linux Basics/basics.md

 General Notes:
 Remember that not all items listed in these notes are consistent across all linux distros.

+Command Path (aka "path")
+    A list of system directories that the shell searches when trying to run a command (ex: ls)

+    Ex: If multiple "ls" binaries are found
+        Shell runs the first matching program

+    PATH
+        Environment variable that contains the command path

+        The different parts of the command path are delimited by a colon

+        Ex: In your current shell session, add a directory to the beginning of the path PATH=dir:$PATH

+CLI Keystrokes
+    CTRL-B
+        Move "back"
+        Move the cursor left

+    CTRL-F
+        Move cursor "Forward"
+        Move to the right

+    CTRL-P

 shell variables
     A temporary variable that is stored in the shell.